mital2021/readme-generator/README.md

 No test was done

 ## License
-Apache
+Boost

 ## Questions

-If you have any questions, feel free to email me: mitalg0717@goghari.com
+If you have any questions, feel free to email me: mitalg0717@gmail.com

-Feel free to check out my Github Repository (https://github.com/Mital2021)
+Feel free to check out my Github Repository (https://github.com/mital2021)

 ## Screenshot of my application